Lady Jane Grey: Illness and death of Edward VI

 In February 1553 Edward VI fell ill.
 Although he briefly recovered, in May he suffered a relapse again, and by early June his health had seriously deteriorated to the point that royal doctors informed Dudley and other noblemen close to Edward that he had only a few weeks to live.
 At the time, Edward's heir presumptive was his Catholic half-sister, Mary.
 Edward, in a draft will ("My devise for the Succession") composed earlier in 1553, had first restricted the succession to (non-existent) male descendants of Jane's mother and her daughters, before he named his Protestant cousin "Lady Jane and her heirs male" as his successors, probably in June 1553.
 Aware of his impending death and still with a clear conscience, Edward, guided primarily by Dudley, planned the exclusion of his older half-sister from the line of succession.
-The king's intentions aligned closely with Dudley's fears: Dudley, who had become for Mary a symbol of the hated Reformation, reasonably believed that Mary might seek to eliminate both him and his family should she came to power.
-Both the King and Protector Dudley knew of Mary's intense devotion to the Catholic faith; The Princess had half accepted some of her father's reforms, but bitterly disapproved of all those made by Edward, and the fear of both Edward and Dudley was that if she came to the throne, she would reestablish Catholicism, reversing all the reforms made.
-Mary regarded the Pope's cause as her own, and her Catholic convictions were so strong that when the Edwardian Parliament passed an Act of Uniformity in 1549 that abolished the Roman Rite and prescribed that religious services be conducted in English, Mary defied it by continuing to celebrate the traditional Latin mass in her private chapels.
+The king's intentions aligned closely with Dudley's fears: Dudley, who had become for Mary a symbol of the hated Reformation, reasonably believed that Mary might seek to eliminate both him and his family should she come to power.
+Both the King and Protector Dudley knew of Mary's intense devotion to the Catholic faith; the Princess had half accepted some of her father's reforms, but bitterly disapproved of all those made by Edward, and both Edward and Dudley feared that if she came to the throne, she would reestablish Catholicism, reversing all the reforms made.
+Mary regarded the Pope's cause as her own, and her Catholic convictions were so strong that when the Edwardian Parliament passed an Act of Uniformity in 1549 that abolished the Roman Rite and prescribed that religious services be conducted in English, Mary defied it by continuing to have the traditional Latin mass celebrated in her private chapels.
 When Edward and his officials pressured Mary to conform to the Law of Uniformity, the Princess appealed her situation to her first cousin, Emperor Charles V, the most powerful monarch in Catholic Europe, who threatened to intervene militarily in England if the Government continued to interfere with Mary's religion.
-Edward was warned by his advisors that he could not disinherit just one of his older half-sisters: he would have to also disinherit Elizabeth although she, like her half-brother, was also Protestant.
+Edward was warned by his advisors that he could not disinherit just one of his older half-sisters; he would have to also disinherit Elizabeth although she, like Edward, was Protestant.
 Instigated by Northumberland, Edward decided to disinherit both Mary and Elizabeth, thus contravening the Succession Act of 1544, and appointed Jane Grey as his heir.
 For more than a year, the Imperial ambassador Jehan de Scheyfye had been convinced of Northumberland being engaged in some "mighty plot" to settle the Crown on his own head, and informed Charles V of the situation.